orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ### LINQ Equality
-Compares two sentences (enumerable) and determine are they an exact match or not.
+Compares two sentences (enumerable) and determines if they are an exact match or not.

 | Operator | Description |
 |:-:|:- |